 * RCTs = randomized controlled trial, LVEF = left ventricular ejection fraction, LVESV = left ventricular end systolic volume, LVEDV = left ventricular end-diastolic chamber, 6MWT = 6 minute walk test, BM-MNCs = bone marrow derived mononuclear cells, NR = not reported, IC = intracoronary injection, IM = intramyocardial injection

-Proven Benefits From Early Human Clinical Trials of Stem Cell Therapy in Cardiovascular Disease and Heart Attack:
+Early Human Clinical Trials of Stem Cells in Cardiovascular Disease and Heart Attack:

 - Improvement in left ventricular end-systolic volume (LVESV) and left ventricular end-diastolic chamber size (LVEDV) in patients with dilated cardiomyopathy (Rong et al)